Akanate/DirCleaner/README.md

 - The -u function will now update instead of you having to do it manually.
 ##### 4.0.2
 - Had to get rid of -u being able to update the file as it didnt work due to the file itself being deleted by the update.
 It will now just check for updates.
+##### 5.0.0
+- Added new feature where you can add multiple new paths to search in external_paths in script.config seperated by commas or putting on own.
+- Due to this new feature there is more chance of people accidently moving system files so to counter this the files have to be above 100 bytes now.
+- Now before moving files to junk, you have to triple check before doing it with two inputs to check.
+This will lower the chances of people moving system files etc as they will be able to look first and check and remove the files they want.